Free Valentine’s Day Unit Study

 Watch one of these videos to learn about Saint Valentine and the history of Valentine’s Day.

-- St. Valentine’s Day History – This is a very short animated overview of the history behind the holiday.
+- St. Valentine’s Day History– A brief animated overview of the holiday’s history.

-- Story of Saint Valentine – A 22-minute long animated program about St. Valentine and the history of Valentine’s Day.
+- Story of Saint Valentine– A 20-minute animated video about St. Valentine and the history of Valentine’s Day.

 Valentine’s Day Writing